p3trus/slave/doc/source/index.rst

 Welcome to Slave
 ################

-This is the documentation of the Slave library.
-It's main goal is to simplify the communication with scientific instruments.
+This is the documentation of the Slave library, designed to simplify instrument control.

+`Python`_ has many advantages, that make it interresting for the test & measurement industry.
+It easy to learn yet powerfull.
+Libraries such as `pyvisa`_ or `pyserial`_ are an important step in making python usefull in these field.
+But developers still have to implement device drivers on their own.
+Slave simplifies this even further, providing automatic command construction, type parsing, etc. as well as several ready-to-use device drivers, such as the

+* Lakeshore ls340 temperature controller
+* Stanford Research sr830 lock-in amplifier
+* Cryomagnetics 4G magnet power supply
+* etc.

 Content
 =======